nighterrors/notes/WebDev/HTML.md

 Attributes in HTML (and XML*) are added to opening-[tags](#tags) to extend or modify the functionality of [elements](#elements).
 These attributes describe (modify or set) properties of their corresponding objects (elements).

-Some attributes are global: Any element can have them; Some are specific to certain elements.
+<aside>Some attributes are global: Any element can have them; Some are specific to certain elements.
-Some elements require certain attributes to be configured in order to function properly, other's function just fine without any.
+Some elements require certain attributes to be configured in order to function properly, other's function just fine without any.</aside>

 ### Anatomy